marcelodolza/iziToast/README.md

 :---: | :---: | ---
 **class** | *''* | The class that will be applied to the toast.
 It may be used as a reference.
 **title** | *''* | Title of the toast.
 **titleColor** | *''* | Title color.
 **message** | *''* | Message of the toast.
 **messageColor** | *''* | Message color.
 **backgroundColor** | *''* | Background color of the Toast.
 **color** | *''* | It can be #hexadecimal, pre-defined themes like blue, red, green and yellow or set another class.
-Create and use like this ".iziToast-color-name"
+Create and use like this ".iziToast-color-name".
 **icon** | *''* | Icon class (font-icon of your choice, Icomoon, Fontawesome etc.).
 **iconText** | *''* | Icon text (font-icon using text, Material Icons, etc.).
 **iconColor** | *''* | Icon color.